An inverse problem for a hyperbolic system on a vector bundle and energy measurements: Preliminaries

-Let $M$ be a closed connected smooth $m$-dimensional manifold.
-Let $V$ be a smooth real vector bundle over $M$ and denote by $\pi:V\to M$ the projection onto the base manifold.
-Each fiber $\pi^{-1}(x)$ has the structure of a real vector space isomorphic to $\mathbb{R}^d$ and a Riemannian structure that assigns a smooth inner product $\langle\cdot,\cdot\rangle_x$.
+Let $M$ be a compact smooth manifold of dimension $n\ge 2$ without boundary and let $V$ be a smooth real vector bundle over $M$.
+We denote by $\pi:V\to M$ the projection onto the base manifold.
+Each fiber $\pi^{-1}(x)$ has a structure of a real vector space isomorphic to $\mathbb{R}^d$ and carries an inner product $\langle\cdot,\cdot\rangle_x$, smoothly depending on $x$, given by the Riemannian structure.